Lawna12/Basic-Portfolio/README.md

 With utilizing Bootstrap's layout in my HTML I have been able to add a Navbar hidden within the header of my Portfolio.
-If you hover over the menu button you will see a dropdown menu with the following links: About Me, Contact Me, Portfolio, Resume, LinkeIn, and GitHub.
+If you hover over the menu button you will see a dropdown menu with the following links: About Me, Contact Me, Portfolio, Resume, LinkedIn, and GitHub.

 Adding the Bootstrap Grid system I have reorganized my portfolio page for better spacing between pictures.
 All rows are based on a 2 column Grid.